 Advising and Orientation

-- Can I schedule my initial academic advising appointment or resume review as a phone appointment?
+- Can I schedule my initial academic advising appointment as a phone appointment?

-Due to the large amount of information covered during the advising session and resume review, we are unable to schedule phone appointments.
+Due to the large amount of information covered during the advising session, we are unable to schedule phone appointments.

 - Am I required to attend Orientation?